karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

 #### Variational Gaussian inference
  * base class for computing gradient of Evidence Lower BOund (ELBO) wrt variaitonal variables
  * base class for computing gradient of ELBO wrt hyper-parameters in likelihoods, mean functions, and co-variance/kernel functions
- * base class for using external or build-in minimizers (eg, LBFGS)
+ * base class for using external or build-in minimizers
  * classes for computing gradient wrt variaitonal variables and hyper-parameters using Tensorflow and existing hand-implemented codes
+ * classes for using build-in LBFGS minimizer
  * base class for MC samplers
  * classes for existing MC samplers
  * classes for HMC samplers from Stan (Optional)